 A Lifetime of Loving: Cedric Morris and Arthur Lett-Haines

-Daring Modernists, this famous artist couple met in 1918 and instantly fell in love.
-(Although Arthur was married to a woman, Aimee, at the time.)
+Daring Modernists, Cedric Morris and Arthur Lett-Haines met in 1918 and instantly fell in love (although, Lett-Haines was married to a woman, Aimee, at the time).
 Witty and intelligent, they adored each other, and spent more than 60 years together.
-As homosexuality was illegal in England at the time, they spent a while living in more tolerant Parisian arts circles.
+As homosexuality was illegal in England at the time, they spent a while living in more tolerant Parisian art circles.
 They finally settled in Suffolk, running an art school, the East Anglian School of Painting and Drawing.
-Their pupils included Lucien Freud and our next artist, Maggi Hambling.
+Their pupils included Lucian Freud and our next artist, Maggi Hambling.

 United in Life and Death: Maggi Hambling and Victoria Dennistoun

-Maggi and Tory have lived happily together for 35 years on the Suffolk coast in England.
+Maggi Hambling and Victoria Dennistoun have lived happily together for 35 years on the Suffolk coast in England.
 Victoria paints under the name Tory Lawrence.
-Maggi is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
-In her defense, she said ‘why would you not?
-It’s a way of remembering them and keeping them alive’.
+Hambling is a controversial painter and sculptor who is obsessed with drawing the dead and the dying.
+In her defense, she said “why would you not?
+It’s a way of remembering them and keeping them alive.”